Plutonomicon/plutarch-plutus/docs/INTRO.md

 Plutarch is an eDSL in Haskell for writing on-chain scripts for Cardano.
 With some caveats, Plutarch is a [simply-typed lambda calculus](https://en.wikipedia.org/wiki/Simply_typed_lambda_calculus) (or STLC).
 Writing a script in Plutarch allows us to leverage the language features provided by Haskell while retaining the ability to compile to compact Untyped Plutus Core (or UPLC, which is an untyped lambda calculus).

 When we talk about "Plutarch scripts," we are referring to values of type `Term (s :: S) (a :: PType)`. `Term` is a `newtype` wrapper around a more complex type, the details of which Plutarch end-users can ignore.
-A `Term` is a typed lambda term; it can be thought of as representing a not-yet-evaluated computation that, if successfully evaluated, will return a value of type `a`.
+A `Term` is a typed lambda term; it can be thought of as representing a computation that, if successfully evaluated, will return a value of type `a`.

 The two type variables of the `Term s a` declaration have particular kinds:

 - `s :: S` is like the `s` of `ST s a`.
 It represents the computation context in a manner that mimics mutable state while providing a familiar functional interface.
-Sections 1 through 4 of [[1]](#references) give an accessible introduction to how this works. `s` is never instantiated with a concrete value; it is merely a type-level way to ensure that computational contexts remain properly encapsulated (i.e., different state threads don't interact).
-For more in-depth coverage of this and other eDSL design principles used in Plutarch, see [[2]](#references).
+Sections 1 through 4 of \[[1](#references)] give an accessible introduction to how this works. `s` is never instantiated with a concrete value; it is merely a type-level way to ensure that computational contexts remain properly encapsulated (i.e., different state threads don't interact).
+For more in-depth coverage of this and other eDSL design principles used in Plutarch, see \[[2](#references)].
 - `a :: PType` is short-hand for "Plutarch Type".
 We prefix these types with a capital `P`, such as `PInteger`, `PBool`, and so forth. _Tagging_ a `Term` with a `PType` indicates the type of the `Term`'s return value.
 Doing this allows us to bridge between the simple type system of Plutarch and the untyped UPLC.

 Note that we _should not_ think of a type of kind `PType` as carrying a value; it is a tag for a computation that may produce a value.
 For instance, the definition of `PInteger` is simply